Back to blog

 • Cross-border subscriptions.
 A user in Lagos subscribes to a service in San Francisco.
 No currency conversion.
 No international card fees.
 Just USDC on Stellar.

-The SDK is on npm.
 The documentation covers every function, every edge case, every error code.
 The source code is open on GitHub.

 Now it exists.